tahaafzal5/the-rust-programming-language/Notes.md

 * Methods can take ownership of `self`, borrow `self` immutably, or borrow `self` mutably, just ask they can any other parameter.
 * `&self` is short for `self: Self` and within an `impl` block, the type `Self` is an alias for the type that the `impl` block is for.
   * Methods must have a parameter named `self` of type `Self` for their first parameter, so Rust lets us abbreviate this with only the first name `self` in the first parameter spot.
-  * `&self` in the method parameter means we don't want to take ownership; we want to just read the data. `self` would mean we would take ownership and `&mut self` would mean we'd take ownership to modify.
+  * `&self` in the method parameter means we don't want to take ownership; we want to just read the data.
+  * `self` would mean we would take ownership.
+  * `&mut self` would mean we'd take ownership to modify.
 * We can choose to give the method the same name as one of our fields.
-Tehse are usually used as getters.
+These are usually used as getters.
 Like `rect1.width()`.
 * `->`
   * In C and C++, we use `.` if we're calling a method on the object and `->` if we're calling a method on the pointer to an job and need to dereference it first.
 Like:
     ```C++